Marijuana drug testing is most often used in medicine, sport and law.

 How to get marijuana out of your system?

 The best way to get THC out of your system and pass the test is pretty simple — total abstinence.

-If you are obliged to take one of the tests at some period of time, don’t smoke, vape or eat marijuana for the time indicated previously.
-It’s the only reliable way to get rid of THC out of your system.
+If you must take one of the tests we mentioned above, don’t smoke, vape or eat marijuana for the time I indicated before.
+That’s the only reliable way to get rid of THC out of your system.

-If it’s already too late and you don’t have the time, there are a few thing you can try to get marijuana out, the natural way.
+If it’s already too late and you don’t have the time, there are a few things you can try to cleanse your system from marijuana, the natural way.

-These tips could help, but there is no guarantee it will work.
+These tips could help, but there are no guarantees they will work.

-However, the research and experience showed that people with faster metabolism, less fat percentage and low Body Mass Index will be able to get THC out of their system much faster.
+Take note that research showed that people with fast metabolism, low body fat percentage and low BMI can flush THC out of their system much faster.

 1) Drink water

 Staying hydrated is essential for your health in general.
 So if you want to flush marijuana out your system, start drinking water a few hours before the test.

 But, don’t overdo it.
 A liter or two a few hours before the test should be fine.
 There is no need to drink excessive amounts of water days or weeks before the test.